shirleyobih1/path-cc.github.io/_events/OSG-Virtual-School.md

 ---

 {% capture main %}

-**The sidebar text and excerpt will need to be editted before pushing this live**

 <p style="font-size: larger; font-weight: bold;">Acceptance Letters Sent and Preparations Underway for OSG Virtual School 2021!</p>